-A short-term Independent Study Program is available for all students who will be out 5 or more consecutive school days.
-In order to access this program, please contact your school administrator a week prior to the absence in order to complete the Independent Study Contract.
-This contract must be completed prior to the absence.
-Your child will be issued school work to be done while away from school.
-Your student must complete all the work that was assigned in order to receive full credit upon return to school.
+A short-term Independent Study Program may be considered for students who will be absent 5 or more consecutive school days.
+In order to determine if this program of study is appropriate for your student, please contact your school administrator a week prior to the absence.
+Independent Study Contract forms are available at your school office.
+If approved, the Independent Study Contracts must be completed, signed and dated prior to the absence.
+Students with individual education plans require additional IEP team agreement.
+Your student will then be issued school work to be completed while away from school.
+Your student must complete and return all the work that was assigned in order to receive full credit.

-HOME & HOSPITAL INSTRUCTION
+HOME-HOSPITAL INSTRUCTION

-For temporary medical conditions that make it impossible for your student to attend school two weeks or more, RUSD offers Home and Hospital Instruction.
-Home and Hospital request forms can be picked up at your school office.
+For temporary medical conditions that make it impossible for your student to attend school for two consecutive weeks or more, RUSD offers Home-Hospital Instruction.
+Home-Hospital request forms can be acquired at your school office.
 This process requires a physician's recommendation and approval by the school nurse.
+Students with individual education plans require additional IEP team agreement.
 Services will not start until the completed form is approved by the school nurse.